Everyday Enviro with Elise - If in doubt, leave it out

 The message given by Planet Ark regarding recycling is ‘if in doubt, leave it out’ and I have only just realised the importance of heeding that message.
 I, like many I have spoken to, am definitely prone to popping things in my recycling bin that I think and hope (but don’t know for sure) can be recycled purely because I want them to be recycled.

-For me, it’s been things like the moulded plastic packaging that my kids’ toys come in, long-life tetra packs, and blue, brown and green coloured plastic (soft drink bottles, for example), but I know, for others, it can be things like tissues and paper towels, polystyrene, broken glass, packaging beads, or light bulbs.
+For me, it’s been things like the moulded plastic packaging that my kids’ toys come in but I know, for others, it can be things like tissues and paper towels, polystyrene, broken glass, packaging beads, or light bulbs.
 None of which can be recycled.

 When these things enter the recycling stream and contaminate it, there is a big risk that the entire load will be sent to landfill, even if the rest of the load is recyclable.
 This is because the non-recyclable items often can’t feasibly be separated out from the recyclables.
 So, because something that should have gone straight to landfill has been put in with items that shouldn’t go to landfill, there is now the strong possibility that it will all go to landfill.
 If that makes sense.